camellia flower

 Most of the camellia species are native to China and although primarily subtropical, many cultivars can be grown in temperate regions especially the C. japonica cultivars (4).

-In areas with more severe climates, it is recommended to grow them in greenhouses especially during winter.
-Camellias grow in semi-shade usually provided by tree canopies.
-As with most species of flowers, camellias need good light to form flower buds but the shade protects the flowers and leaves from extreme winds and rains (1).
+In areas with more severe climates, it is recommended to plant camellias in greenhouses especially during winter.
+Camellias grow in dappled shade usually provided by tree canopies.
+As with most species of flowers, camellias need good light to flower buds form, but the shade protects the flowers and leaves from extreme winds and rains (1).

 Soil Type